li0nel/laravel-terraform-fargate/README.md

 ## 4. Test your infrastructure code

-// Test Laravel is up
+// Test Laravel is up DONE
-// Test Laravel workers are running -> workers are writing in the database
+// Test Laravel workers are running -> test workers are picking jobs from SQS ; worker trying to connect to Redis??
-// Test Laravel scheduler is running -> scheduler is creating recurrent jobs picked up by workers
+// Test Laravel scheduler is running -> test scheduler is posting new jobs to SQS TODO
-// Test Laravel can reach S3 -> URL that post/read file
+// Test Laravel can reach S3 -> test upload S3 object DONE
-// Test Laravel can reach MySQL -> select 1
+// Test Laravel can reach MySQL -> migrations are running on container boot DONE
-// Test Laravel can reach Redis -> used as cache driver
+// Test Laravel can reach Redis -> test Cache facade TIMEOUT
-// Test Laravel can reach ElasticSearch
+// Test Laravel can reach ElasticSearch -> test simple ES query TODO
-// Test Laravel can reach SQS -> used as queue driver
+// Test Laravel can reach SQS -> test by posting jobs to SQS TODO
-// Test Laravel can be passed SSM secrets -> echo all env vars
+// Test Laravel can be passed SSM secrets -> test secrets are passed as env vars 403 ERROR

-// queue driver, db driver, cache driver, file driver
-// store jobs in db?
-// page that dumps env or phpinfo
-// page that posts a random file to S3
+// Test Laravel front-end autoscaling